-The simulations included realistic column linearly-increasing-with time mixing ratios for CO_2 , CH_4 and N_2O for the ERA5 spectra, as well as land or ocean surface emissivity co-located to tile centers together with view angles of about 22° .
+The simulations included realistic column linearly-increasing-with time mixing ratios for ,L3 simulations is presented and discussed in Figures B1 and for the ERA5 spectra, as well as land or ocean surface emissivity co-located to tile centers together with view angles of about 22, which is the average view angle of the tiled observations.
 From these the ERA5 spectral trends were derived similarly to what was described above for the AIRS observation spectral trends.
+B2 of Appendix B.